Daryl Veltman

-Daryl Veltman (born September 25, 1985) is a Canadian professional lacrosse player.
+Daryl Veltman (born September 25, 1985) is a Canadian former professional lacrosse player.
 He is currently a member of the New England Black Wolves in the National Lacrosse League.

 High School/College career

 Veltman attended the Connecticut college-preparatory Salisbury School, before enrolling at Hobart and William Smith Colleges.
 Veltman played collegiate lacrosse for the Hobart College Statesmen.
 As a freshman in 2005, he was honored by the ECAC Lacrosse League as "Rookie of the Year."
 During his freshman season, Veltman led his team in scoring.
 In all three subsequent seasons, he would continue his team's leading scorer.
 Veltman was recognized by the conference with ALL-ECAC team honors three times, including first-team recognition as a senior.

 Canadian Box career

 Junior

 Veltman played junior box lacrosse in the Ontario Lacrosse Association.
 From 2000 to 2002, Veltman was a member of the Halton Hills Bulldogs in the OLA Junior B Lacrosse League.
 In 2002, he was named his conference's Most Valuable Player.
 From 2003 to 2006 he played Junior A lacrosse with the Orangeville Northmen.
 In 2005, he led the OLA Junior A Lacrosse League in scoring with a career high 102 points.